ncase/anxiety/scenes/act3.md

 # act3_good_3_hurt

-b: I was so obsessed with trying to protect you from being hurt, I never stopped to realize *I* was the one hurting you.
+b: I was so obsessed with trying to protect you from being hurt, I never stopped to realize *I* was hurting you.

 b: I was a bad dog.